izcoser/stegpy/README.md

 * Allow encoding across multiple files
 * Use a proper header separator for audios
 * Fix first pixel
-* Support GIF, JPEG, FLAC as host
+* Support JPEG & FLAC as hosts